 Forget magic liquid solutions and high-priced wipes — a soft cloth is all you need to clean your TV screen, according to Consumer Reports.

-The publication notes that unlike older tube TVs — which could be cleaned with a window-cleaning solution like Windex — newer TVs are “far more sensitive” and susceptible to scratching.
+The publication notes that unlike older tube TVs — which could be cleaned with a window-cleaning solution like Windex — newer flat-screen TVs are “far more sensitive” and susceptible to scratching.

 So, while you would think newer TVs require a high-tech cleaning approach, CR says that is not the case.
 In fact, a few passes with a dry soft cloth should do the trick.